 Business leaders have already initiated Digital Transformation (DX), but out of which only 30% of DX efforts succeed.
 Companies spend thousands of dollars on Digital Transformation but the success rate is very minimal.

 This alarming situation needs to be addressed and it needs an innovative solution.
-The first step to being successful with digital initiatives is measuring its progress with effective metrics.
+The first step to being successful with digital initiatives is to find out if your company is making digital transformation progress with the help of clearly defined metrics.

 Organizations undertaking Digital Transformation must have scalable initiatives that are capable of improving business performance.
 Measuring exactly how your digital assets are used by your employees helps you understand whether your new tools are effective or not.
 Ensuring this helps you move forward in DX efforts.

-According to Gartner, almost half of all organizations have no metric to measure Digital Transformation.
+According to Gartner, almost half of all organizations have no Digital Transformation metrics defined.
 Let us understand some key metrics that can help Enterprises achieve their DX goals.